 So I will give this a reasonable 3.2 out of 5

 Look, don’t laugh at me, we all have our kryptonite.
-Shopify is mine.
+Shopify, as far as website builders go, is mine.
 Ok, so cut to the present day.
 A friend of mine came to me asking for me to build him a new website.
 He wanted me to do it on Shopify… I looked into it.
 Frankly, it’s just as bad as I remember, no, worse.
 I had to turn him down.

 2 out of 5, serious, I hate it